ohmpatel4/ohmpatel4/README.md

   2nd year Computer Engineering at University of Manitoba

-  Make sure you change the variable names when u copy codes ;)
+  Make sure you change the variable names when u copy my codes ;)

 ---